The City Assessor has three major duties:

-Why Assessed Value Changes From Year To Year
+Why Assessed Value Changes From Year to Year

-Assessed Value & The Tax Rate
+Assessed Value & Tax Rate

 Each year the governing bodies of the various taxing agencies propose budgets for the next year.
-To finance the expenditures in the budget, they total all expected sources of revenue such as state aids and shared taxes, license fees and tuition.
+To finance the expenditures in the budget, they total all expected sources of revenue such as state aids and shared taxes, license fees, and tuition.
 This is subtracted from the estimated expenditures.
-The remainder, which is the total amount to be collected through property taxes, is the called the "tax levy."
+The remainder, which is the total amount to be collected through property taxes, is called the "tax levy."
 The amount of the tax levy for the City of Madison depends on the size of the City budget, which is determined by the Common Council.
 The levy is raised by multiplying the value of all the property in the City by a percentage, called the tax rate.
 The rate is the same for all property owners.
-When this tax rate is applied to the value of all the taxable property in the city, it will total to the exact amount of money needed for the levy to help finance City expenses.
+When this tax rate is applied to the value of all the taxable property in the City, it will total the exact amount of money needed for the levy to help finance expenses.

 The tax rate is calculated by simply dividing the amount of taxes needed by the total assessed value of all taxable property in the City.